zeegy99/Biblios_Prod/README.md

 2. Tiebreakers in category will be split evenly
 3. There are no refunds in Auctioning.
 If you only have a gold 3 card and win the bid for only 2, you must spend all 3 gold.

+Changes:
+9/10 --> Hosted on different website.
+[Need to optimize SEO for this website now]